CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 Once you call `demo.issue()`, the holding period of the security will start.
 Reg D 506 (c) requires an initial shareholder to make transactions after a 12 month holding period.
 The specific holding period is passed in the restrictor's constructor.

 Also, the regulation requires both buyer and seller to conform AML-KYC, and the buyer must be accredited.
-These two requirements are declared in `UserChecker`, implemented by `SimpleUserChecker`.
+These two requirements are declared in `UserChecker`, implemented by `SimpleUserChecker`. `RestrictedTokenLogic` is the super class of `demo` and when a `.transfer()`/`.transferFrom()` is called, methods in the super class are called so as to do the qualification check. `TransferRestrictor` is the interface containing rules about whether to approve a transfer or not.
+Its concrete implementation is in `TheRegD506c` and used by `RestrictedTokenLogic`. `.test()` method in `TheRegD506c` contains AML-KYC check and accreditation, implemented in `SimpleUserChecker`.

 The number of shareholders restricted depends on whether a security is issued by a fund or not.
+If it is issued by a fund, #shareholders <= 99 ; otherwise #shareholders <= 2000.
+Whenever a `.transfer()`/`.transferFrom()` is called, the shareholder number changes until the upper limit is exceeded.